TheOnlyZac/sly1/README.md

 * `docs` - Documentation and instructions for contributing.
 * `test` - Handwritten unit tests for the decomp code.
 * `tools` - Utilities for function matching.
+* `reference` - Reference files for functions and data structures.

 When you build the executable, the following directories will be created: